wp-plugins/wp-sticky/readme.txt

 Donate link: http://www.lesterchan.net/wordpress
 Tags: sticky, post, announcement, sticky post, stick, important Requires at least: 2.1.0
-Stable tag: trunk
+Stable tag: 1.00

 Adds a sticky post feature to your WordPress's blog.

 == Description ==

-Modified From Adhesive By Owen Winkler.
+Modified from Adhesive by Owen Winkler.

 All the information (general, changelog, installation, upgrade, usage) you need about this plugin can be found here: [WP-Sticky Readme](http://www.lesterchan.net/wordpress/readme/wp-sticky.html "WP-Sticky Readme").
 It is the exact same readme.html is included in the zip package.